mattjax16/CS337-Operating-Systems/Projects/Proj4/readme.md

 And as we can see below logining in works with the new password.

 <img src="https://github.com/mattjax16/CS337-Operating-Systems/blob/69660b9a801478db0894781514ad7cf0788c2afb/Projects/Proj4/Pics/new_admin_pass.png" alt="new_admin_pass" style="height: 400; width: 700px;"/>

-###### Adding new users:

-To make it so that new users could be added I wrote the file [userAdd.c](https://github.com/mattjax16/CS337-Operating-Systems/blob/6bec43a02c74b74f709d83de6ad119010083ca6c/Projects/Proj4/xv6-proj4/userAdd.c)

-Again the code with comments explaing how it works can be seen by following the link to the file.
-I am not going to put a photo of the code here because the function is just to large.

-**Testing**

-For testing I am going to try and add a user with the username john and a password of busstop.